- (-) Remove Accessible to visitors using wheel chairs filter Accessible to visitors using wheel chairs

-Until December 31st 2020
+Until January 31st 2021

 The Guerry Columns, a major work Georges Jeanclos (1933-1997), joined recently the mahJ’s collections thanks to an exceptional donation by the artist’s family of a full-scale terracotta study of the bronze monument erected in the hamlet of Guerry at Savigny-en-Septaine in the Cher.
 A poignant evocation of one of the crimes of the Shoah perpetrated on the French territory, this work constitutes a major enrichment of the mahJ’s contemporary collection.

 The School of Paris designates the artistic scene constituted by foreign artists from all over Europe and also the Americas, Asia and Africa.
 This cosmopolitism was unprecedented in art history.